kdyrja/CSVconverter/README.md

 ​You can then open the CSV file in your favorite log viewer (I use Flow CSV Viewer).

+How to export data from your diagnostic.
+	1) On your diagnostic open file commander.
+	2) Go to Android > data > com.us.thindiag_plus > files > ThinkCar > ThinDiag > images and here is your log (Launch use .X431, THINKDIAG .TC) folder name is only example.
+	3) extract your file to the computer via email, Bluetooth, cloud, flash drive,.....

 ​I gathered data from Google, used Gemini, added a bit of my own brainpower, and combined it all into one package to make it as simple as possible.
 Therefore, there is no need to install any supporting software. https://github.com/ucukertz/x431-to-csv https://github.com/cubigato/thinkcar-tc-reader